 What are some other examples of Black & White Thinking found in Depression?
 How about truths that have helped?

 Black & White Thinking is not only found in Depression, but it is also found in Anxiety as well.
-Next week, we will take a look at Black & White Thinking found in Anxiety Disorders and God’s Truths that will help!
+Click here for Black & White Thinking found in Anxiety Disorders and God’s Truths that will help!